xiaoyue10131748/cloudmesh-manual/docs-source/source/benchmarks/README.md

 # Benchmarks

-Put your penchmarks in separate files into this directory.
+Put your benchmarks in separate files into this directory.